13 minute read

 This is why a FAQs page is an essential type of customer support.
 It can save time for you and your customers.

-Moreover, adding a FAQ section is cost-effective.
-You don't require any additional investment.
-This is one of the cheapest ways to help your customers on a daily basis.
+Moreover, this is one of the most efficient ways to help your customers on a daily basis.

 Here’s what the FAQ page of McDonald’s looks like: